avurlerby/afolabiomotosodotcom/Readme.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

-## Usage Instructions

-Open the project folder and Navigate to `/src/components/`. <br/>
-You will find all the components used and you can edit your information accordingly.

-### Show your support

-Give a ⭐ if you like this website!